api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 dApp.

 To guarantee searchers exclusivity privilege to capture OEV, the base feed updates are delayed.
-Searchers are bidding for real-time data and by winning an auction, searcher is guaranteed that the data is fresher than the base feed.
+Searchers are bidding for real-time data which can be used to update OEV feed.
+By winning an auction, searcher is guaranteed that the data is fresher than the base feed.

 ### OEV Feed

 OEV feed is derived from the base feed by changing its beacons to OEV beacons.

-An OEV beacon is derived from the base beacon by hashing its' template ID using `keccak256`.
+An OEV beacon is derived from the base feed beacon by hashing its template ID using `keccak256`.
 This makes it possible to share the signed data for OEV beacons freely, because they can't be used to update the base feed.
-The Api3ServerV1OevExtension contract only allows them to be used by the auction winner provided they paid the correct amount.
+The Api3ServerV1OevExtension contract only allows them to be used only by the auction winner provided they paid the correct amount.

 ::: info